 This book explains Islam in its complexity.
 The author also addresses current topics: Islam in the West, women’s issues and Jihad.

 It can be read without knowing Arabic.
-However, the author provides the fully vocalised Arabic source in addition to the English translation, which may be beneficial for Arabic speaking readers.
+However, the author provides the fully vocalized Arabic source in addition to the English translation, which may be beneficial for Arabic-speaking readers.